viktoriamahrberg/parents_allowance_calculator/README.md

 Depending on how many days a month you want to take out, the calculations will give you your decided monthly allowance.

+The live link can be found here - [Parent's Allowance Calculator](http://parents-allowance-calculation.herokuapp.com/)

 ## Flowshart
 ![Flowshart](/readme_content/parent_allowance_flowshart.png)